How to apply

 If you already hold a LAPL (S) with a TMG extension you must have completed:

-If you already hold a pilot licence for another category of aircraft, with the exception of balloons, you shall be credited with 10 % of your total flight time as PIC on such aircraft up to a maximum of 10 hours.
+If you already hold a pilot licence for another category of aircraft, with the exception of balloons, you shall be credited with 10 % of your total flight time as Pilot in Command (PIC) on such aircraft up to a maximum of 10 hours.

 This credit cannot cover the required 10 hours of supervised solo flight time with at least one solo cross-country flight of at least 270 km with full stop landings at two aerodromes.